davidckim/david-compliance-monitor/README.md

 ## Running tests

-The E2E tests use Playwright and call the live Hugging Face API, so make sure your dev server is running and your `.env.local` is set up before running them.
+The E2E tests use Playwright and call the live Hugging Face API.
+Make sure your `.env.local` is set up before running them.

 ```bash
 npm test